stelong/stelong.github.io/_projects/GPErks.md

 \end{equation}

 <iframe src="/images/plotly/GPErks_Figure2.html" height="450" width="100%"></iframe>

+Similarly to the 1D case, predictions are more accurate (low relative error) in parameter space regions that are better covered by data points.

 ## General case
 Most often, the simulator for which we want to build an emulator is multi-parametric, non-linear, computationally intensive to run, and lacks an analytical closed form.